GoogleCloudPlatform/click-to-deploy/k8s/memcached/README.md

 # Logging and Monitoring

-*TODO: instructions for turning on logging and monitoring *
+*to be written: instructions for turning on logging and monitoring *